 Things that American and European companies could get away with in China five years ago, they can’t anymore.
 China now has sophisticated tax and tax collection systems.
-China has gotten a flavor of what it means to collect taxes, and they love it.
-Like all governments, they want your money.
-And if you’re not going to pay them the money that they believe they are owed, they will make your life miserable beyond any conception of the word miserable.
+Like all governments, the Chinese government wants your money and if you don’t pay them the money they believe they are owed, they will make your life miserable beyond any conception of the word miserable.

 Americans and Europeans are getting in major trouble for this.
 We see it in two areas constantly.